Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Introduction

 where $h_K$ denotes the diameter of the mesh cell $K\in\calT_h$.
 Here, the symbol $c$ denotes a generic positive constant whose value can change at each occurrence provided it only depends on the mesh shape-regularity, the space dimension, and the polynomial degree $k$ of the considered finite elements.
 Notice that $c$ is unbounded as $r\downarrow \frac{2}{p}$ if $p>1$.
 For instance, in the Hilbert setting where $p=2$, the minimal regularity requirement is $\bv\in \bH^r(\Dom)$ with $r>1$, and $c$ is unbounded as $r\downarrow1$.

 The requirement $r>\frac2p$ can be lowered to $r>\frac12$ (with $p=2$) by invoking more sophisticated results on traces derived in \cite{AmBDG:98} which, however, hinge on some additional integrability assumption on $\ROT\bv$.
-To use these results, the edge-based degrees of freedom of the N\'{e}d\'{e}lec finite element are extended by defining them using edge-to-cell lifting operators and an integration by parts formula (see, \eg \cite[Sec.~17.3]{Ern_Guermond_FEs_I_2021}).
+To use these results, the edge-based degrees of freedom of the Nédélec finite element are extended by defining them using edge-to-cell lifting operators and an integration by parts formula (see, \eg \cite[Sec.~17.3]{Ern_Guermond_FEs_I_2021}).
 One can then show (see \cite{BofGa:06}; see also \cite{AloVa:99,CiaZo:99,BeRoS:05} for slight variants) that for all $r\in (\frac12,1]$ and all $p>2$, there is $c$ such that for all $\bv\in \bH^{r}(\Dom)$ with $\ROT\bv\in \bL^p(\Dom)$, all $K\in\calT_h$, and all $\hinH$, we have

 with $c$ unbounded as $r\downarrow \frac12$ or $p\downarrow2$.